 I hope you enjoy it.

-When you’re done, comment below or on my Facebook page, Lessons in the Little Things and tell me how YOUR husband is like a star…
+When you’re done, comment below or on my Facebook page, Nothing Beats a Great Story and tell me how YOUR husband is like a star…

 My Husband, A Star: